chronicleworks/chronicle/docs/recording_provenance.md

 See [provenance concepts](./provenance_concepts.md#revision)

-Revision can be recorded bin chronicle using the `wasRevisionOf` mutation, which takes two entities - the generatedEntity being a revision of the usedEntity.
+Revision can be recorded in Chronicle using the `wasRevisionOf` mutation, which takes two entities - the generatedEntity being a revision of the usedEntity.

 ```graphql